-First released in 2009, the 2019 S 1000 RR is now entering its third generation, with significant engine and suspension changes, improved ergonomics and a totally new look.
+First released for 2010, the S 1000 RR is now entering its third generation, with significant engine and suspension changes, improved ergonomics and a totally new look.

 The 999cc in-line four has been updated with BMW’s variable valve timing and valve stroke ShiftCam technology, plus a revised intake passage and exhaust port, and it reportedly weighs 4kg (8.8 pounds) less than before.
 The result is more torque at the low- to mid-range and increased top-end power.